Alex Verdugo: Minor leagues

+Major leagues

 Verdugo was promoted to the majors for the first time on September 1, 2017.
 He made his MLB debut as the starting center fielder that night against the San Diego Padres and was hitless in three at-bats with one walk.
 His first MLB hit was a single off of Clayton Richard of the Padres on September 2.
 He hit his first major league home run on September 10 off of Adam Ottavino of the Colorado Rockies.
-He played in 15 games for the Dodgers in 2017 and had four hits in 23 at-bats, batting .174/.240/.304.
+Verdugo was kept off the playoff roster that lost to the Houston Astros in the 2017 World Series.
+He played in 16 games for the Dodgers in 2017 and had four hits in 23 at-bats, batting .174/.240/.304.

 In 2018, he was selected to represent the Pacific Coast League at the Triple-A All-Star Game and was also selected to the post-season all-star team.
 He appeared in 37 games for the Dodgers, hitting .260 while spending most of the season with Oklahoma City, where he hit .329.

 On March 23, 2019, Verdugo was announced as a member of the 2019 Dodgers opening day roster.
-He appeared in 106 games for the Dodgers, with a .294 batting average, 12 home runs and 44 RBI.
+He appeared in 106 games for the Dodgers, with a .294 batting average, 12 home runs and 44 RBIs.
 He played center field while A. J. Pollock was out with an injury but lost playing time when Pollock returned.
 Verdugo went on the injured list on August 6 with an oblique strain and later came down with a back injury during a rehab assignment.
 The injury kept him out the rest of the season and the playoffs.